American Civil War: Battles

 During the Northern Virginia Campaign, which included the Second Battle of Bull Run, Confederate forces registered another important military victory.
 McClellan resisted General-in-Chief Halleck's orders to send reinforcements to John Pope's Union Army of Virginia, which enabled Lee's Confederate forces to defeat twice the number of combined enemy troops.

 Emboldened by Second Bull Run, Confederate forces launched their first invasion of the North in the Maryland Campaign during which Lee led 45,000 Army of Northern Virginia troops across the Potomac River into Maryland on September 5.
 Lincoln then restored Pope's troops to McClellan, and McClellan and Lee clashed in the Battle of Antietam near Sharpsburg, Maryland, on September 17, 1862, which proved the bloodiest single day in both the Civil War and US military history.
 Lee's army retreated to Virginia before McClellan could destroy it, leading the Battle of Antietam to be widely viewed as a Union victory since it halted Lee's invasion of the North and provided an opportunity for Lincoln to issue the Emancipation Proclamation, which he issued as an executive order on January 1, 1863.

-McClellan failed to respond in any measurable way to Lee's attempt to invade the North at Antietam led to his replacement by Maj.
+McClellan failed to respond in any measurable way to Lee's attempt to invade the North at Antietam, leading to his replacement by Maj.
 Gen. Ambrose Burnside.
 Burnside led Union Army troops in the Battle of Fredericksburg, where they were defeated on December 13, 1862.
 Over 12,000 Union soldiers were killed or wounded during futile attempts by Union troops to launch frontal assaults against Marye's Heights.
 After the battle, Burnside was replaced by Maj.
 Gen. Joseph Hooker.